 Create innovative designs in our professional standard studio and workshops

 This course is 75% practice-based so you will have ample opportunity to develop your subject through a hands-on, experimental approach.
 This will involve access to workshops to support the design process.

 Recently, students from the course have worked on projects with Bouygues Development, Murray Chalmers Music PR, the Victoria and Albert Museum, The Showroom London, Space-pod Bourne End and Pentagram London.

 Our students have displayed their work in local galleries and practices as well as at venues and events in London such as the V&A Museum and at New Designers.
-We also offer you the opportunity to travel to New York and Amsterdam for study tours and to participate on our Erasmus exchange programme with KU Leuven University, Belgium.
+We also offer you the opportunity to travel to New York and a European city for study tours and to participate on our Erasmus exchange programme.

 What are the course entry requirements?